 Drug charges can carry significant penalties if convicted.
 Job prospects, owning or possessing a firearm, immigration status, or occupational and professional licensing may be on the line.
-Punishment will be different depending whether you are convicted in state or federal court.
+Punishment will be different depending on whether you are convicted in state or federal court.

 In federal court, drug charges are usually subject to a mandatory minimum sentence of 5 to 10 years in federal prison.
-The penalties can be harsher depending your prior criminal history and whether firearms were involved.
+The penalties can be harsher depending on your prior criminal history and whether firearms were involved.
 A small portion of defendants are eligible to participate in the C.A.S.A. program that allows them to complete drug treatment in lieu of prison.

 In state court, felony drug charges usually carry a maximum jail term of 3 to 4 years.
 However, most drug charges can be diverted.
 Moreover, drug treatment programs are usually options for first-time or second-time drug offenders.
 For those who have a history of drug crimes, probation is available but it carries an assortment of terms and conditions.